patelanny/magento-2-multiple-wishlists/README.md

 9. Manage wishlists through My Account.

+10. Reduce cart abandonment rates and improve sales.

+11. Provide a personalized buying experience for customers.

+12. Gain deeper insights into client preferences and manage inventories smartly.

 # Support
 Write to us at our <a href="https://magecomp.com/support/">Support Portal</a> for queries about our Magento 2 extensions or services.